[Sir Henry Bellingham in the Chair]

-Nicholas Ferguson, chair of the Economic Forum, was equally scathing:
+Nicholas Ferguson, chair of the Argyll and Bute Economic Forum, was equally scathing:

 “For the last few years, major efforts have gone into changing the depopulation trend in Argyll and Bute.
 To do this, we needed to create jobs and major progress has been made…But Argyll is a place of many small firms.

 Those two are not alone.
-Emma Cooper of Scottish Rural Action, who is a constituent living in the Isle of Bute, said:
+Emma Cooper of Scottish Rural Action, who is a constituent living on the Isle of Bute, said:

 “It is our opinion that these branch closures demonstrate a lack of care and compassion from RBS about rural communities and vulnerable people, who will be disproportionately impacted by the decision, and the process by which these decisions were made was unethical.”